researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 There are three methods available to enable statistics by component type.

 * enableAllStatisticsForComponentType() - Enables all statistics for a component type using the given statistic parameters.
 The component type is that used when creating the component in the Python configuration file.
-The statistic parameters are specified using json as described above.
+The statistic parameters are specified using JSON as described above.
 An example is given below.
 ```
 sst.enableAllStatisticsForComponentType("example.StatsComponent",
                                        {"type":"sst.AccumulatorStatistic",
                                         "rate":"1ns"})
 ```

 * enableStatisticForComponentType() - Enables a selected statistic for a specific component type.
 This is similar to enableAllStatisticsForComponentType() except a statistic name as well as the component type is given.
-The statistic name is that specified when the statistic is documented using the SST_ELI_DOCUMENT_STATISTICS macro.
+The statistic name is that specified when the statistic is documented using the `SST_ELI_DOCUMENT_STATISTICS` macro.
 An example is given below.
 ```
 sst.enableStatisticForComponentType("example.StatsComponent",
                                     "INT64_f_clock_ticks",